 Office 356 is where most organizations head for today.
 “Most” as there are still companies that prefer or need to stay on-premises whatever the reason is.
-If you have already moved to Office 365 and want to get back to on-premises environment keep reading to see what your options are.
+If you have already moved to Office 365 and want to get back to the on-premises environment keep reading to see what your options are.

-Actually, this is not very popular migration scenario.
+Actually, this is not a very popular migration scenario.
 The migration pattern that the majority of companies choose (and the one Microsoft propagates so widely) is to move organizations to Office 365, not the other way round.
 This may be the reason for the shortage of resources that would guide admins through this migration process.
 However, there are three options for you to consider when planning migration back to Exchange on-premises – a third party tool, hybrid migration or PST export/import.

 Get help from a migration tool

 This option requires you to invest some money in the migration solution but it is the simplest and the quickest way to move user mailboxes away from Office 365.
 Using a third party tool like CodeTwo Exchange Migration saves you a lot of work and time.
 With the application, you can easily control the migration process from a single machine (or from multiple machines if you want to speed up the process) via a user-friendly interface.
 You can set up server connections within seconds with no need to play with PowerShell commands.